amallen02/limitless-flows-blueprint/blueprint/index.md

 ## The data actions

 We use Data Actions to call the Limitless GigCX APIs.
 There are 12 data actions saved in this blueprint under the "Data Actions" subdirectory.
-Before importing the Data Actions, be sure to have both "Web Services Data Actions" integration and the “Genesys Cloud Data Actions” installed and made active.
+Before you import the Data Actions, be sure to have both "Web Services Data Actions" integration and the “Genesys Cloud Data Actions” installed and made active.
 For more information see, [About the web services data actions integration](https://help.mypurecloud.com/?p=127163 "Goes to the About the web services data actions integration article") in the Genesys Cloud Resource Center.

 Now we import each of the 12 data actions.
 For more information see, [Import or export a data action for integrations](https://help.mypurecloud.c}om/?p=161024 "Goes to the Import or export a data action for integrations article") in the Genesys Cloud Resource Center.